 The course is delivered by staff from the School of Architecture across the MA Architecture, MA Interior Design and PhD programmes.

-The course tutors for the 2022 programme included:
+The course tutors for the 2023 programme include:

 The programme is convened by John Ng.
 John has taught ADS9 on the MA Architecture programme at the Royal College of Art since 2017.
 John practises architecture in London.
 He founded Elsewhere in 2011 with a focus on architectural competitions.
 Several of Elsewhere’s projects have been awarded honourable mentions and first prize in international competition.
 He has previously worked with PHASE3 Architecture and Design (2013–present), vPPR Architects (2011–13) and DSDHA (2005–9).